paulaasoriano2/lab1-git-race-paulaasoriano2/REPORT.md

 - **Logout implementation**
 The problem was that the proyect was using a button for the logout functionality and `location.href='/logout'` to redirect the user when a person clicked on it.
 This caused issues because Spring Security requires POST for logout.
 The solution was to replace it with a `<form method="post" action="/logout">` with the button inside.
 The reason is that Spring Security enforces POST logout to prevent CSRF attacks.

+- **Tests failing due to escaped characters**
+The problem was that the tests called `should display client-side HTTP debug interface` and `should return home page with modern title and client-side HTTP debug` were checking for the raw string *"Interactive HTTP Testing & Debug"*, but Thymeleaf escapes special characters when rendering HTML.
+As a result, the page source contained *"Interactive HTTP Testing `&amp;` Debug"*, causing the tests to fail.
+The solution was to update the tests to expect the escaped string `&amp;`.

+- **Tests failing due to login**
+The problem was that, once the authentication functionality worked, the tests included in the file `HelloControllerMVCTests.kt` started failing.
+The solution was to add the following line above each test in order to simulate in each of them an authenticated user: `@WithMockUser(username = "paula@gmail.com", roles = ["USER"])`.
 #### 4.2.3.
 Percentage of AI-assisted vs. original work
 Approximately 20–25% of the documentation and debugging guidance was assisted by ChatGPT.
 The majority of the implementation, testing, and original code logic was developed independently.